This Ratatouille recipe comes together quickly for a fresh weeknight dinner. Plus, it’s suitable for gluten free, paleo and vegan diets!

 Bake for about an hour, until the tomato sauce at the bottom is bubbling and the veggies are tender.

 Garnish with additional chopped fresh basil before serving (optional).
 Serve hot or cold.

-If you don't want to purchase herbs de Provence, replace with a heaping 1/4 teaspoon each: dried or fresh rosemary, oregano and thyme.
+- Some people have cautioned that Herbs de Provence contains a little bit of Lavender, so if you are especially sensitive to that flavor, replace the herbs de Provence with a heaping 1/4 teaspoon each: dried or fresh rosemary, oregano and thyme.